dhruv007-exe/cli-notes-manager/README.md

 - ➕ Add new notes
 - 📋 View all saved notes
-- 🔍 Search notes by title or keyword
+- 🔍 Search notes by title
 - 🗑️ Delete notes
 - 💾 Automatically save notes to a file
-- 📂 Load existing notes on startup

 ---